Research - Laboratory/Non-Laboratory, Staff/Administrative

 At the University of Washington, diversity is integral to excellence.
 We value and honor diverse experiences and perspectives, strive to create welcoming and respectful learning environments, and promote access, opportunity and justice for all.

-The Thoracic, Head and Neck Program in the Division of Medical Oncology has an outstanding opportunity for a Temporary, Full-Time Program Coordinator based at the Seattle Cancer Care Alliance in South Lake Union.
+The Breast Program within the Division of Medical Oncology has an outstanding opportunity for a Temporary, Full-Time Program Coordinator based at the Seattle Cancer Care Alliance.
+This position reports to the Program Operations Specialist in the Breast Oncology program,coordinates program operations, acts as a liaison between the program and internal and external stakeholders.

-•Excellent oral and written communications skills •Highly collaborative environment requiring team work and effort. •Outstanding attention to detail •Ability to work independently and prioritize tasks •Maintain a high degree of confidentiality. •Excellent Microsoft Outlook, Word and Excel skills
+•Excellent oral and written communications skills. •Outstanding attention to detail. •Ability to work independently and prioritize tasks. •Maintain a high degree of confidentiality. •Excellent Microsoft Outlook, Word and Excel skills

 The application process for UW positions may include completion of a variety of online assessments to obtain additional information that will be used in the evaluation process.
 These assessments may include Work Authorization, Cover Letter, and/or others.
 Any assessments that you need to complete will appear on your screen as soon as you select “Apply to this position”.
 Once you begin an assessment, it must be completed at that time; if you do not complete the assessment you will be prompted to do so the next time you access your “My Jobs” page.
 If you select to take it later, it will appear on your "My Jobs" page to take when you are ready.
 Please note that your application will not be reviewed, and you will not be considered for this position until all required assessments have been completed.